Command line tools for data cleaning and analysis

 and bioawk

 .
-When dealing with big data, it’s good to parallelize your tasks, using both a general-purpose tool like GNU Parallel and parallelized versions of existing tools, like pigz.
-Often, these tools are picked the hard way, as documented in this wonderfully informative blogpost about analyzing 25TB of sequencing data.
+When dealing with big data, it’s good to parallelize your tasks, using both a general-purpose tool like GNU Parallel and parallelized versions of existing tools, like pigz for gzip

 Data Science at the Command Line

 Increasing in complexity, the book also covers Drake, “GNU make for data”, then onto visualization.
-I have to admit, I’m a little less convinced about using commandline tools to visualize data.
-Sure, ImageMagick is very powerful and have saved me tons of time processing images in batch mode, but calling tee some_exploratory_plot.png | display
+I have to admit, I’m a little less convinced about using command line tools to visualize data.
+Sure, ImageMagick is very powerful and have saved me tons of time processing images in batch mode, but calling .
+UPDATE: see belowtee some_exploratory_plot.png | display

-everytime seems a little tedious to me.
+every time seems a little tedious to me

 Finally, the author covered Weka, a Java-based tool for clustering/regression and BigML for applying ML models.